 Take a Stroll Around Town

 Ready to see it all?
 Schedule a free walking tour to take a trip through the streets to discover what it’s like to experience life as a local.
 As you walk around, you’ll get to taste the variety of exotic fruits and capture remarkable artwork and sculptures.
 One of the coolest features to see is the street graffiti throughout Comuna 13, which used to be the most dangerous section of the city.
 If you’re loving the massive street art you can also go on a “Graffiti Tour” where you’ll see and learn more.

 The Ritzy Side of Town

 El Poblado — the poshest neighborhood in all of Medellín.
-It was recently recognized to be one of the best places to live in as the city You find the ritzy neighborhood is packed with a fun nightlife, decadent restaurants, and cute boutique hotels.
-So if you’re not staying in El Poblado, be sure to visit!
+Recently recognized as one of the best places to live in town.
+You will find the ritzy neighborhood is packed with fun nightlife, decadent restaurants, and cute boutique hotels.
+So, if you’re not staying in El Poblado, at least be sure to visit before you leave!